wk45/wk45.github.io/index.md

   </iframe>
 </div>

+Functional registration is particularly important when phase variation is present.
+When functions are generated from a common underlying signal with phase variability, the cross-sectional mean of the unregistered functions can be severely biased.
+Correcting phase variation enables more accurate and robust statistical analysis.

+A straightforward approach is to minimize $L^2$ distances directly among functions, but the $L^2$ metric is not invariant under time warping, making it unsuitable for phase alignment.
+In contrast, the Fisher-Rao metric is invariant to warping transformations, providing a consistent framework for registration.

+To address the computational challenges of Fisher-Rao distance, Srivastava et al. (2011) introduced the Square Root Velocity Function (SRVF) representation, where the standard $L^2$ metric corresponds exactly to the Fisher-Rao distance, enabling efficient and principled computation.

 <h4 id="ppd">▫ Peak Persistence Diagrams (<a href="https://github.com/wk45/PPD">PPD</a>)</h4>
 <div style="margin-left: 1em;">

 In practice, functional data often arise as noisy, discretized measurements that are later smoothed to approximate continuous curves.
 To preserve important features like peaks and valleys, practitioners typically avoid aggressive smoothing, which leaves small residual fluctuations in the data.
 <br><br>
 These minor fluctuations pose a challenge when applying dynamic time warping (DTW) combined with the Fisher-Rao metric for alignment.
-Although the Fisher-Rao framework is mathematically elegant, it can lead to over-alignment, where the warping function tries to match even noise-level variations.
+Because the Fisher-Rao framework seeks to minimize geodesic distance precisely, it can be overly sensitive to noise, resulting in over-alignment where the warping function matches even insignificant variations.

 <!-- <img src="figs/ppd/fig1.png" width="300"> -->
 <br><br>